arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

 ### List the blobs in a container

 List the blobs in the container by using the `GetBlobsAsync` method.
-In this case, only one blob has been added to the container, so the listing operation returns just that one blob.
+In this case, only one blob was added to the container, so the listing operation returns just that one blob.

 ```csharp
 // List blobs in the container